Mad Man Pondo: Juggalo Championship Wrestling (1999–present)

 In 1997, Canady wrestled for Insane Clown Posse at the event ICP's Strangle-Mania Live.
 Two years later, he, 2 Tuff Tony, and Corporal Robinson wrestled at the Dan Curtis Memorial, an independent wrestling booker who had recently worked for Insane Clown Posse.
 Several days after the event, Tony, Robinson, and Canady were booked to wrestle for Insane Clown Posse's first Juggalo Championship Wrestling show.
 Canady teamed with Pete Madden to defeat Ian Rotten and Corporal Robinson in an Exploding Barbwire match.

 The following year, Canady participated in the "Strangle-Mania Live Tour".
 His Hardcore match with Fat Fuck Barrel Boy was put on JCW, Vol. 2.
 Canady began appearing every year at the annual Gathering of the Juggalos and quickly became a staple in the company.
 In 2003, he and Necro Butcher fought in a deathmatch which was released on JCW, Vol. 3.
 Soon after, the two men began teaming together.
-At the 2005 Gathering of the Juggalos, Canaday defeated champion Terry Funk to become JCW Heavyweight Champion.
+At the 2005 Gathering of the Juggalos, Canady defeated champion Terry Funk to become JCW Heavyweight Champion.
 He held the title for over a year before losing it to Corporal Robinson at the Hallowicked After Party 2006.

 The following year, Canady went on tour with JCW to film the internet wrestling show SlamTV!.
 On the first episode, Insane Clown Posse announced that the JCW Tag Team Championship had been vacated, which caused several tag teams to emerge.
 Canady aligned himself with Necro Butcher, and the team dominated competition for several weeks.
 However, animosity grew between the two as miscommunication cost both members multiple matches.
 The following weeks saw the duo break out into fist fights, which led to a series of matches between them.
 The team reunited at "East Side Wars", though, and eventually established themselves as top contenders for the vacant tag team title.
 At Bloodymania, the duo won an 8 Team Tag-Team Elimination match to become the new JCW Tag Team Champions.
 The reign was short lived, however, as Necro Butcher signed a contract with Ring of Honor, forcing Canady to team with several partners.
 At a live event in Cleveland, Ohio on January 26, 2008, Canady and his partner Breyer Wellington lost the title to 2 Tuff Tony and Violent J.